 So, do you deserve to pity yourself?

-Next time the ruminating self-pity train runs you down, and you think you deserve to ask why, to rage at yourself or the world, remember that you don’t.
+Next time the ruminating self-pity train runs you down, and you think you deserve to be angry at yourself or the world, remember that you don’t.
 What you’re actually saying is you deserve to continue to suffer by indulging a sense of injustice or hopelessness.

 What you really deserve is to feel your feelings, accept them and move on - whether you feel good or not.
 You deserve happiness, always.
 Though that’s not realistically possible in life, you can cultivate it more often through practice.